- Who may use Interlibrary Loan?

 - Some materials may be restricted to “Library Use Only”

-- Microfilm or microfiche can be requested, however, the Gruingen Medical Library does not have the machines to read them.
+- Microfilm or microfiche can be requested, however, the Grunigen Medical Library does not have the machines to read them.
 Microfilm and microfiche machines are available at the Science Library.

 - Items borrowed cannot be placed on Course Reserves for UC Irvine classes.
 An exception: Material stored at the UC SRLF (Southern Regional Library Facility) or NRLF (Northern Regional Library Facility) may be placed on Course Reserves.